alexperkins/Senior-Design/Project-Description.md

 Proj. problem statement:

-inadequacy of current solutions to problems:
+Inadequacy of current solutions to problems:
->No current honeypots are used offensively. mainly used for detection of malware/intruders or for research into the techniques used by intruders.
+>No current honeypots are used offensively.
+Mainly used for detection of malware/intruders or for research into the techniques used by intruders.

-background skills/intrets relevant to problem:
+Background skills/interests relevant to problem:

 Team approach (overall goals/expectations):